TroyAlford/react-jsx-parser/README.md

   renderError: undefined, // if specified, this function can be used to render errors as a fallback

-  renderInWrapper: true, // if false, the HTML output will have no <div> wrapper }
+  renderInWrapper: true, // if false, the HTML output will have no <div> wrapper

+  renderUnrecognized: tagName => null, // unrecognized tags are rendered via this method }
 ```